EOSC-Data-Commons/req-packager/design.md

 Compared to REST APIs, it uses a binary protocol over HTTP/2, which enables more efficient data transfer and lower latency.
 This opens up the possibility of handling files without requiring the dispatcher to communicate directly with all data repositories.
 Instead, the request packager can be introduced as a service to manage medium-sized files (approximately 1–100 MB) and forward them to subsequent VRE operations.

+gRPC don't have head-of-line (HOL) blocking (in the HTTP level for different streams).
+It is therefore much suitable for incremental client-server communication which is one of a requst in the [API design note](https://confluence.egi.eu/display/EOSCDATACOMMONS/Packager) by Wim.
+With the possibility that we want small file can be directly stream to the EOSC and expose to user to open in the lightweight tools, this no HOL blocking is a must to have feature.
+Moreover, when it comes to enable user to provide required files by streaming to the target service where the file size might be large.

 #### Proposal